BOVAGE/church-management-system/README.md

 # Database
 Postgresql

-# Tools used
+# Technologies Used
-- AWS for serving static files & file upload
+- AWS S3 for serving static files & file upload
+- Redis for Caching and Message Broker